Ephor: Legal power

 According to Pausanias, the ephors served with the Gerousia on the Supreme criminal court of Sparta.
 This included presiding over treason, homicide, and other offenses that carried serious punishments.
 These punishments included exile, death, and disfranchisement.

-Ephors had the authority to summon and preside over the assembly's regular meetings in the fifth century BCE.
+Ephors had the authority to summon and preside over the assembly's regular meetings in the fifth century BC.
 Initially this power was only assigned to kings in early years.
 However, with the passing of the Great Rhetra regular meetings became mandated.
-By the late sixth century BCE, the ephors had acquired this authority to oversee the assembly and could use this power against the kings of Sparta.
+By the late sixth century BC, the ephors had acquired this authority to oversee the assembly and could use this power against the kings of Sparta.
 For example, they used this authority to force King Anaxandridas II to change his conjugal arrangements to their advantage.
 King Anaxandridas' wife was barren but he refused to divorce her so the ephors forced him to marry a second wife to provide heirs.

 Two ephors were always sent on military expeditions to ensure the king acted in line, and if not, could put the king on trial.
 Many kings were put on trial by the ephors, including Leotychidas, who was found to have accepted a bribe from the Thessalians during his military expedition to Thessaly.

 The ephors, along with the Gerousia, held the majority of the power within the Spartan government, as the two kings had to consult either with the ephors or the Gerousia in almost any official matter.
 The ephors also held power over the Helots and the Perioeci.
 They controlled the Crypteia, the secret police who repressed the Helots, and they were even able to sentence Perioeci to death without a trial.